awesomemotive/edd-library/README.md

 ## Proposing a Snippet

 If there is a snippet you are unable to find and would like to propose get written, please open an [issue](https://github.com/easydigitaldownloads/library/issues) and describe your need.
+Please note that there is no guarantee that snippet requests will be honored.

 ## Notes